 Condorcet Winners and Anscombe’s Paradox Under Weighted Binary Voting

-Carmel Baharav, Andrei Constantinescu, Roger Wattenhofer
+Carmel Baharav, Andrei Constantinescu, and Roger Wattenhofer

 AAMAS 2025